-In conjunction with The Illinois Department of Human Services Division of Family & Community Services, training events are offered to enhance funded Teen Pregnancy Prevention grantees' skills, abilities, and knowledge.
-Training is designed to assist the grantees in effectively planning, implementing, and evaluating appropriate evidence-based strategies to address local Teen Pregnancy Prevention issues.
+In conjunction with the Illinois Department of Human Services Division of Family & Community Services, training events are offered to enhance the skills, abilities, and knowledge of funded adolescent pregnancy prevention grantees.
+Training is designed to assist the grantees in effectively planning, implementing, and evaluating appropriate evidence-based strategies to address local Adolescent Pregnancy Prevention issues.

 Training Events